Out On Screen

 Miranda is a mixed race, queer, femme born and raised on the unceded Coast Salish Territories of the Museum, Squamish and Tsleil-Waututh peoples.

 Miranda has been dedicated to equity based facilitation since 2010.
 Since early 2017, she has been a facilitator for Out In Schools.
 After a brief stint as the program assistant for Out In Schools, she is excited to be stepping into the role of program coordinator.

 At home she is visual artist and retired poet, a meme consoussoir, as well as a loving cat parent.
 By night, Miranda is an ASL student at Vancouver Community College

 Out In Schools programmer

-Northern Coast Salish from the Homalco Nation, Molly has been living as a visitor in Vancouver on the unceded territory of the Musqueam, Squamish and Tsleil-Waututh Nations since 2011.
+Northern Coast Salish from the Homalco Nation, Jo has been living as a visitor in Vancouver on the unceded territory of the Musqueam, Squamish and Tsleil-Waututh Nations since 2011.
 They are a queer, mixed, urban Indigenous activist, spoken word poet and facilitator.
-With their work and facilitation, Molly enjoys holding space for complex conversations and using the transformative power of storytelling and the arts to shift perspectives.
-With their writing, Molly hopes to weave together stories in ways that lift up their communities, and contribute to collective healing, rage, resurgence and love.
+With their work and facilitation, Jo enjoys holding space for complex conversations and using the transformative power of storytelling and the arts to shift perspectives.
+With their writing, Jo hopes to weave together stories in ways that lift up their communities, and contribute to collective healing, rage, resurgence and love.

 Jessica Somers is founder of Cordova Street Consulting, a CPA firm working to change the landscape of tax advising from a black box to an open conversation.
 Jessica approaches clients from a perspective of knowledge sharing, outreach, and taking the stress and mystery out of tax and accounting!